‘A Very Selective History of My Life as a Writer’

 2001 – ending up as as a market research consultant and focus group facilitator for shiny corporate clients, helping them figure out why people rely on favourite brands of shampoo and toilet paper.
 Suddenly out of work.
 “What am I doing with my life?”
 Sven-Goran Eriksson now England men’s football manager.
 Still no phonecall.
 Feeling glum, I console myself by writing a poem about walking by the Grand Union Canal.
 Keep working on it for about 8 years.

-2002 to 2009 – working in the third sector.
+2002 to 2009 – helping charities in the third sector.
 Various attempts at “where-am-I-headed-with-my-life” poems.
 Writing is consolation and play.

 date uncertain – little by little, writing is taking me over.
 I start to think of myself as a “writer”.
 I roll the sound of the word around my head.
 It’s a new hat and I like how it feels.